JetBrains/lets-plot-kotlin/docs/dokka/source/packages.md

 [GeoTools](https://www.geotools.org/) is an open source Java GIS Toolkit, supported by the Lets-Plot library.

-For more information, see [geotools.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/docs/geotools.md).
+For more information, see [Geospatial Charts](https://lets-plot.org/kotlin/geospatial-charts.html).

 ## Examples